 If some connectors in the path of an Interledger packet receive the

 fulfill packet in time and others don't, the receiver will know the packet was received but the sender will not know.
 Usually, a single Interledger packet is part of a larger transaction or payment stream, so the sender may find out what happened when they receive the response for the next packet.
 Senders MAY also retry packets that expire.
 The exact behavior of senders and receivers with respect to retries is defined by the transport layer.
-For an example, see IL-RFC 16 for a description of the Pre-Shared Key (PSK) transport layer protocol.
+For an example, see IL-RFC-29: STREAM for a description of the STREAM transport layer protocol.

 Failing to deliver the

 fulfill packet in time is the main risk connectors face and there are a number of additional strategies connectors should employ to mitigate and manage this risk.
-For more details, see IL-RFC 18.
+For more details, see IL-RFC-18: Connector Risk Mitigations.